 • Results of the selection exam 60%.

 The selection exam will cover chapters in mathematics, programming, algorithms and computer systems.
-It will take place in September 2023.
+It will take place on Friday, 13 September 2024 at 4 PM at the Faculty of Computer and Information Science, Večna pot 113, Ljubljana.

 • How to apply if you are an international student